rdelfin/pe_mentorship/week_6/ex_2.md

 Iterations: 4
 ```

-As you can see, it counts up and when you press `Ctrl+C` to send a `SIGINT` (signaled
+As you can see, it counts up and when you press `Ctrl+C` to send a `SIGINT` (signalled
 by the `^C` before the `"Cleaning up..."`), it starts doing cleanup by writing the
-number of iterations that were acheieved to `results.txt` in the current directory.
+number of iterations that were achieved to `results.txt` in the current directory.

 Let's look again at how it's achieved: